Logo design for restaurant

-The symbols historically linked with the Mercury are the talaria (winged sandals), the petasus (winged hat), or a caduceus (a staff with two snakes entwined around it – a visual pretty much owned by the medical field).
+The symbols historically linked with the Mercury are the talaria (winged sandals), the petasus (winged hat), or a caduceus (a staff with two snakes entwined around it — a visual that may as well be owned by the medical field).
 A search of Mercury-named businesses revealed that the talaria and petasus had been thoroughly exploited in a manners both clever and clunky, and I decided any logo I developed would focus only on the feathered wing, casting aside the sandal and hat.

-After some disastrous first attempts that tried to repurpose the Apollo's aesthetic and typography (the less said about this design misstep the better, but for the morbidly curious I've included an example to the left).
+After some disastrous first attempts that tried to repurpose the Apollo's aesthetic and typography (the less said about this design misstep the better, but for the morbidly curious here's an example).

-For the first real concept I developed a logo that used a feathered wing, but in a modern way.
+After some initial sketches, I pushed seriously explored one concept: For this idea, I developed a logo that used a feathered wing, but in a modern way.
 A coffee cup with a “steam wing” evoked Mercury without being overly literal.
 This illustration was set within a somewhat abstract M to create an element could be used as a standalone icon, but still worked with the full logo.
 This full logo employed typography that I considered quite friendly, and down-to-earth.